Ehenryz/GunVioAnalysis/README.md

 *Data contains some manually entered data so there may be some human error or incorrect data.

 *Data only includes incidents of gun violence that were reported to law enforcement.

+Donwload link for the data set https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany/download?datasetVersionNumber=6](https://www.kaggle.com/datasets/jameslko/gun-violence-data)
 ## Data Contents
 Dataset is a comprehensive record of over 260k US gun violence incidents from 2013-2018.
 Consists of 29 columns that includes the number of individuals killed or injured, source URL, the number of guns involved, gun type, whether the gun was stolen, address of incident, as well as information on state legislature and a notes column.
-(Data files too large to upload to GitHub)
 ### Key Questions:
 1. Do gun violence incidents vary in frequency throughout the year?
 Is there a trend or pattern to the data?